 Curriculum design for Physical Education:

-The design of our Physical Education curriculum is supported by the Real PE and Gym programmes.
-We also use experienced PE specialists to deliver a range of sporting activities across the Key Stages and to provide CPD.
+The design of our Physical Education curriculum is supported by the Real PE programmes.
+We also use experienced PE specialists to deliver a range of sporting activities across the Key Stages and to provide CPD for staff.
 As the children progress through the school, we teach layers of knowledge and skills for Physical Education and named sports.

 Starting in the Early Years, pupils develop Fundamental Movement Skills, become increasingly competent and confident and access a broad range of opportunities to extend their agility, balance and coordination, individually and with others.
 Children have the opportunity to engage in competitive and cooperative physical activities, in a range of increasingly challenging situations.

-In Key Stage 2, pupils continue to apply and develop a broader range of skills, learning how to use them in different ways and to link them to make actions and sequences of movement.
+In Key Stage 2, pupils continue to apply and develop a broader range of skills, learning how to use them in different ways and how to link them to make actions and sequences of movement.
 They are taught to work safely.
 They enjoy communicating, collaborating and competing with each other.
 They begin to learn rules, strategies and tactics.
 Children develop an understanding of how to improve in different physical activities and sports and learn how to evaluate and recognise their own success.
 Links are made between physical activity and health.

 Curriculum Choices for Physical Education: